 What to Wear on a Winter Camping Trip

 Having good outdoor clothing for your winter camping trip is just as important as map reading skills.
-The high performing outdoor wear can keep you warm and dry in adverse weather.
-Some of the top winter pants even come with an integrated RECCO® technology.
+High-performing outdoor wear can keep you warm and dry in adverse weather.
+Some of the top winter pants even come with integrated RECCO® technology.
 RECCO reflectors can help rescuers find you if you get lost.

 When looking for good winter hiking pants, think of the weather.
 Look for a durable and comfortable item that will protect your body from the elements like the Men's Resistor™ Series, Klash™ Pant, or W's Frost Softshell Pant.

 Be sure to wear a top-quality base layer.
 A Merino wool base layer is an excellent start and also a comfortable clothing option inside the sleeping bag.
-As a material, Merino wool is gentle, odor-resistant, and has a natural moisture-wicking ability.
-For some people, it’s the essential item of winter outdoor clothing because hiking and backpacking produce a lot of sweat.
-Sweating and wet clothes make your body temperature drop and in cold conditions can even lead to hypothermia.
+As a material, Merino wool is gentle, odor-resistant, and has a natural ability to wick moisture away.
+For some people, it's the essential item of winter outdoor clothing because hiking and backpacking produce a lot of sweat.
+Sweating and wet clothes make your body temperature drop and in cold conditions, can even lead to hypothermia.

 Your outer layer depends on the mid-layer and the weather conditions.
-You can get a top-performing down-insulated hiking hoody like M’s Spyfire® Hoody that has a body thermal mapping design or Arktik™ Down Parka is a good choice to keep your body warm in cold temperatures.
+A top-performing men's down jacket like M's Spyfire® Hoody with a body thermal mapping design or Arktik™ Down Parka is a good choice to keep your body warm in cold temperatures.